dudinea/argocd-monorepo-controller/docs/install.md

 # Installation Methods

-The controller should be installed in the same Kubernetes namespace cluster that Argo CD is running in (the `argocd` namespace in most cases).
+The controller should be installed in the same Kubernetes namespace that Argo CD is running in (the `argocd` namespace in most cases).
 The provided installation files plug the Monorepo Controller components in the existing Argo CD installation, reusing its configuration in the `argocd-cmd-params-cm` and `argocd-cm` configmaps.

 Potentially it is possible to run the controller from another namespace, but it will require extra configuration and currently this